PyPI Package Publishing Guide

 - Create and push the release tag.

-- Let tag-triggered GitHub Actions publish to PyPI through Trusted Publisher.
+- Let tag-triggered GitHub Actions publish to PyPI and npm.

-- Wait for required CI workflows on the release commit:
+- Wait for required branch workflows on the release commit:

 CICheckout Install Check